EdwinVW/dapr-workshop/Assignment01/step-by-step.md

 ## Step 1.
 Run the VehicleRegistration service

-1. Open the `dotnet` folder in VS Code.
+1. Open the source code folder in VS Code.

    > Throughout the assignment you need to execute all steps in the same instance of VS Code.